Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 harassment

-Prohibits intentionally, knowingly, or recklessly chasing, actively disturbing, or harming livestock through the use of UAS.
+Prohibited from intentionally, knowingly, or recklessly chasing, actively disturbing, or harming livestock through drone use.

 View source